Hollywood legends Bergen, Fonda, Keaton and Steenburgen befriended while making Book Club movies - ExBulletin

 We felt like the engine of success was the women, their friendship and their connection, Holderman said.
 We had to go a bit of a trek to convince everyone that we didn’t need another 50 Shades stylebook.

-In the end, they chose Paulo Coelhos The Alchemist, inspired by something Steenburgen had said about being written off after a certain age.
+In the end, they chose Paulo Coelhos The Alchemist”, inspired by something Steenburgen had said about being disbarred after a certain age.

 Their four stars, although of fairly similar generations with ages ranging from 70 (Steenburgen) to 85 (Fonda) did not know each other very well and had never worked together before the first film.
 But they quickly became real friends and stayed in close contact, usually waiting for Candy, as they call Bergen, who lives on the East Coast, to tell them she was coming to Los Angeles.
 Then they scramble to find out which house they will go to dinner.
 All have hosted at least one.